 What is a click-through rate (CTR)?
-A click-through rate or CTR is a figure used to illustrate the ratio of how many people clicked on a webpage compared to how many people saw the website.
+A click-through rate or CTR is a figure used to illustrate the ratio of how many people clicked on a web page compared to how many people saw the website.

 It’s a simple formula and figure that speaks volumes about messaging, design, calls-to-action, and offerings.
-Here’s an example: you develop a new landing page for a client, including a complete overhaul of the imagery and the writing.
+Here’s an example: You develop a new landing page for a client, including a complete overhaul of the imagery and the writing.
 You also include information on a promotion that’s meant to drive their audience to engage with the brand and, hopefully, convert into a customer.
 But how can you tell if it’s effective?
 By calculating the click-through rate.

 How to calculate your click-through rate

-It’s an easy-to-understand formula that should be applied for each campaign, promotion and paid advertisement investment.
+It’s an easy-to-understand formula that should be applied for each campaign, promotion, and paid advertisement investment.
 Here’s how:

 Take the number of click-throughs and divide it by the number of impressions.
 Then, take that number and multiply it by 100.
 This gives you a percentage.
 And now, you have your click-through rate!

 Depending on what you’re tracking, web traffic vs. emails, you may change impressions to messages delivered or another factor, but the math remains the same.

 With this percentage, you can better understand how your words, responsive design choices, and promotion/sales strategy work for your client and their goals.
 Particularly in ad word campaigns and investments, you want to ensure you’re getting the most out of your assets and work, so calculating the CTR allows you to pivot if needed if something is falling short of expectations.

 In theory, a high click-through rate should mean that everything is performing well, but sometimes, marketers can get caught up in the click-through rate without digging deeper into the analytics for the full story.
 It’s common sense but easy to forget: someone may click on a web page after seeing a promotion, but they may not take action.